 - Alternatives to acute hospital Emergency Departments for patients presenting with primary mental health problems

 This guidance should be applied across the age and range of patient presentations, but specific responses will vary according to clinical need.

 This guidance should be read in conjunction with the broader guidance for psychiatry clinicians recently published by the Royal College of Psychiatrists.

 The Faculty of Liaison Psychiatry has published Alternatives to emergency departments for mental health assessments during the COVID-19 pandemic (Aug 2020) which makes recommendations to inform the future of alternative care pathways and assessment units.

 Clinical service prioritisation

 - Prioritise activity which minimises patient exposure to infection risk and minimises delays of discharge.
-National guidance has been issued on hospital discharge service requirements while mental health needs are not explicitly covered, this liaison guidance document is consistent with this wider document on discharge.
+Government guidance has been issued on hospital discharge.

 - Prioritise moving patients with mental health presentations away from high-risk areas such as the emergency department or medical assessment areas to alternative, dedicated space where possible.